daniel-dsouza/psychic-octo-giggle/Performance-Tuning.md

 ## Fsync

 An fsync-enabled Kernel can help improve smoothness while shaders are being compiled in the game.
 Enable fsync in Lutris under Runner Options.

+## Swap

+Depending on your system hardware, a larger swap file may be needed.
+For systems with 16gb RAM, we recommend at least a 16gb swap file.
+Less swap space may be required for systems with 32gb or more of RAM.